Zack Short Preview, Player Props: Tigers vs. Guardians

-Zack Short -- hitting .316 in his past 10 games -- will be in action for the Detroit Tigers against the Cleveland Guardians, with Xzavion Curry on the mound, on August 17 at 7:15 PM ET.
+Zack Short -- with a slugging percentage of .421 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Cleveland Guardians, with Gavin Williams on the hill, on August 18 at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Twins.
+In his most recent game he had a hitless performance (0-for-1) against the Twins.

 Zack Short Game Info & Props vs. the Guardians